This listing has one of the 10 most popular offers available in Spain

 Hacienda Horses can provide transfers from and to the airport at 110 EUR per car from 9 a.m. to 7 p.m.
 Outside these times, there is a 40 EUR supplement.
 If you share your transfer with other guests, you will also share the cost of the transfer with them.
 The transfers will be a maximum of six people per car.

-Hacienda Horses will not offer transfers after 10 p.m. and before 7 p.m. as this will cause disruption to other guests and dogs.
-If you wish to fly at these times, the staffs will drop you in Malaga the night before and you can transfer by yourself from the hotel to the airport.
+Hacienda Horses does not offer transfers after 7.30pm and before 9.30am as this causes disruption to the guests and dogs.
+If you wish to fly at these times, they will drop you in Malaga the night before so you can transfer yourself from the hotel to the airport.

 You will need to get two trains.
 Firstly, go to Malaga Maria Zambrano train station and then Antequera Santa Ana station.
 From the airport, you go out of the main exit and carry on walking straight ahead.
 The underground is in front of you over the road.
 You can buy a ticket at the machine on your right and go through the turnstile.